microsoft/WhatTheHack/xxx-IntroToKubernetes/Student/Challenge-00.md

     - Visual Studio Code
 - **NOTE:** You can start the next challenge even if this one is still running by using the Azure Cloud Shell.
 - **Tip:** You can complete almost all of the challenges with the Azure Cloud Shell!
 But be a good cloud architect and make sure you have experience installing the tools locally.

+### Student Resources

+Your coach will provide you with a `Resources.zip` file that contains resource files you will use to complete some of the challenges for this hack.

+If you have installed all of the tools listed above on your local workstation, you should unpack the `Resources.zip` file there too.

+If you plan to use the Azure Cloud Shell, you should upload the `Resources.zip` file to your cloud shell first and then unpack it there.

 ## Success Criteria